Bwatada/Social-Connect/README.md

 After doing so, one must simply send the bot a private message and the desired actions will be performed within the set channel.

-**The bot will only recognize the command if it is sent my private message**
+**The bot will only recognize the command if it is sent by private message.**

+Usage:

+**!setPost** - sets the desired channel for announcements to be made **!post [message]** - posts entered message to predetermined facebook page.
+**!read** - reads latest post from Facebook page and posts it in desired channel.